No products in the cart.

 Baking the loaf becomes part of the story, turning a library tale and a day at the farm into something your family can taste, share, remember, and cherish forever.

-Feel free to download a Messy Little Eaters Memory Card below to capture your very first experience of reading Blueberries for Sal, going blueberry picking, and making this Vegan Blueberry Lemon Loaf.
+Feel free to download a Messy Little Eaters Memory Card to capture your very first experience of reading Blueberries for Sal, going blueberry picking, and making this Vegan Blueberry Lemon Loaf.

-- Try to grow a blueberry bush in your backyard.
+- Try growing a blueberry bush

 Messy Little Readers Library